Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Silicone

-Silicones are generally strongly hydrophobic oils that are frequently added into hair care formulations to provide slip, detangling, shine, and protection against thermal treatments.4
+Silicones are strongly hydrophobic oils frequently added into hair care formulations to provide slip, detangling, shine, and protection against thermal treatments.4

 Cyclomethicone and Dimethicone are the two commonly used examples of this silicone family.
 These silicone oils are large molecular-weight silicone polymers that are water-insoluble and viscous.

-These silicones oil deposit on the hair shaft and form a water-repellent coating on its surface.
+These silicone oil deposits on the hair shaft, forming a water-repellent coating on its surface.
 This film is hard to remove but can be dissolved by shampoos with the help of sulfate surfactants.

 Repeated application of silicone-based products leads to an accumulation, creating build-up and heaviness for low-porosity hair.